cncf/devstats.archive/README.md

 - You can use GitHub hook callbacks, but they only fire for current events.

 3) GitHub archives
 - All GitHub events are packed into multi-json gzipped files each hour and made available from [Github Archive](https://www.githubarchive.org/).
-To use this data, you need to extract all hours (since the Kubernetes project started) and filter out all data except for events from the 3 kubernetes organizations ([kubernetes](https://github.com/kubernetes), [kubernetes-incubator](https://github.com/kubernetes-incubator), and [kubernetes-client](https://github.com/kubernetes-client)).
+To use this data, you need to extract all hours (since the Kubernetes project started) and filter out all data except for events from the 4 kubernetes organizations ([kubernetes](https://github.com/kubernetes), [kubernetes-incubator](https://github.com/kubernetes-incubator), [kubernetes-client](https://github.com/kubernetes-client), [kubernetes-helm](https://github.com/kubernetes-helm)).
 - This is a lot of data to process, but you have all possible GitHub events in the past, processing more than 3 years of this data takes about 2-2,5 hours, but this must only be done once and then the processed results are available for other's use.
 - You have a lot of data in a single file, that can be processed/filtered in memory.
 - You are getting all possible events, and all of them include the current state of PRs, issues, repos at given point in time.